-The Master of Science in Control Engineering provides students with an interdisciplinary and methodological approach that suits a large variety of students with a first cycle degree in information engineering, industrial engineering, computer science, mathematics or physics.
+The Masters Programme in Control Engineering (LM-26651) provides students with an interdisciplinary and methodological approach that suits a large variety of students with a first cycle degree in information engineering, industrial engineering, computer science, mathematics or physics.

 The programme introduces students to the basic methodologies of automatic control, including: